Sunday, 6 January 2013

 World religions - S. Deepak, 2010-12

-James A. Michener in his book "The source" (1965) traces the development of different religions in middle east, from the beginning of the historical era till today.
-In a fictionalized form, he explains the transformation from hunter-gatherer human societies to farming human societies:
+James A. Michener in his book "The source" (1965) traced the development of different religions in middle east, from the beginning of the historical era till today.
+In a fictionalized form, he explains the transformation from hunter-gatherers to farmers:

 For example, India's first sacred book Rigveda, written around 1500 BC, puts into writing the oral traditions of religious prayers that had developed in this early historical period.
 The most powerful gods of Rigveda, to whom maximum number of prayer-hymns are devoted, are Indra, the god of rain, and Agni, the god of fire.